 \begin{thm}[Cubulation] Let $M$ be a mixed $3$--manifold.
-There exists a finite family of immersed incompressible surfaces $\mathcal{S}$ in $M$, in general position, with the following properties: \begin{enumerate} \item For each element of $\pi_1M$ there is a cut-surface in $\mathcal{S}$. \item All JSJ tori belong to $\mathcal{S}$. \item Each component of $S\cap M^g_i$ is virtually embedded in $M^g_i$ for any $S\in\mathcal{S}$. \item Each component of $S\cap M^h_k$ is geometrically finite for any $S\in\mathcal{S}$.. \item The family $\widetilde{\mathcal{S}}$ of surfaces in the universal cover $\widetilde{M}$ of $M$ covering the surfaces in $\mathcal{S}$ satisfies the following Strong Separation property. \end{enumerate} \end{thm}
+There is a finite family of immersed incompressible surfaces $\mathcal{S}$ in $M$, in general position, and such that: \begin{enumerate} \item For each element of $\pi_1M$ there is a cut-surface in $\mathcal{S}$. \item All JSJ tori belong to $\mathcal{S}$. \item Each piece of $S$ in $M^{\gb}_i$ is virtually embedded in $M^{\gb}_i$ for each $S\in\mathcal{S}$. \item Each piece of $S$ in $M^{\hb}_k$ is geometrically finite for each $S\in\mathcal{S}$. \item The family $\mathcal{S}$ satisfies the following Strong Separation property. \end{enumerate} \end{thm}